redis/redis-doc/topics/debugging.md

 the Redis core team to reproduce the issue independently: in this scenario we need help from the user that is able to reproduce the issue.

-This little guide shows how to use GDB to provide all the informations the Redis developers will need to track the bug more easily.
+This little guide shows how to use GDB to provide all the information the Redis developers will need to track the bug more easily.

 What is GDB?